Understanding what Fentanyl is?

 What you may think is a manufacturing lab may not necessarily be.
 So far, the properties discovered in Alberta are used as a processing center to compress Fentanyl into pills and distribute though out the supply chain.
 In most cases, these properties are already under surveillance by the police as they are aware of the activity in that area.

 It is important that we work together to identify these areas and inform the police of any suspicions you may have.
-Fentanyl is a very toxic and potent drug.
+Fentanyl is a very toxic and potent drug which is why fentanyl cleanup must be completed by professionals.
 This is a serious matter that needs to be dealt with extreme caution.

 If you have any doubt or suspicions regarding your tenants, it is important when doing a home inspection to first contact your local police to find out if the property is under surveillance for any illegal activity before you enter the property.